-The main place to find hidden gems in your users' data is the in-app events raw data report on the Export data page.
-This report contains all the actions performed by your non-organic users, which were sent to AppsFlyer from the SDK or via the server to server API or via native web view.
+The main place to find hidden gems in your user data is the in-app-events raw data report.
+The report contains the actions performed by non-organic users, sent to AppsFlyer, using the integrated SDK, server to server API and via native web view.

 The in-app-events raw data report is also the main source for activity data, meaning a chronological breakdown of the actions performed by users.

-This report is also the only source on the dashboard for specific event values information (except for the Audiences premium feature), excluding revenue related information.
+This report is the only source on the dashboard for specific event value information (except for the Audiences premium feature), excluding revenue related information.

 This article discusses several topics about the in-app-events raw data report and how to use it best for your purposes.

 Raw data reports structure